 Whitney Meagher directs NASBE's Center for Safe and Healthy Schools.
 An expert in school health policy issues, Meagher provides technical assistance to state board of education members who are creating and implementing evidence-based policies to improve school health environments.
 She also serves as a liaison to national school health organizations and government health agencies and represents NASBE within national coalitions and advisory groups.Meagher has a Bachelor of Arts degree in psychology from Northwestern University and a master's in social work from the University of Pennsylvania.
 She was previously at the National PTA where she worked with parents and PTA leaders on advocacy and program implementation in the areas of school health and safety.
 She has also worked in the juvenile justice and child welfare systems.

-Ace Parsi is a project specialist focusing on deeper learning issues.
+Ace Parsi is NASBE's project director for deeper learning.
 He is the main point of contact related to this work and as such, Parsi builds partnership coalitions, authors policy updates and discussion guides, provides individualized assistance to state boards, plans and conducts tailored in-state workshops for state board members, coordinates speakers and agendas for conference sessions and online seminars, and promotes positive communications strategies for NASBE members.

 Renée Rybak Lang